codewp/easy-sale-badges-for-woocommerce/readme.txt

 * Added Out Of Image Position Option For Badges.
 * Added Out Of Image Position Option For Timer Countdown (Pro Version).
 * Compatibility with WooCommerce 8.7.0
+Note: Please help us spread the word with your 5-star review. ❤️😍 You can include your ideas in 5-star reviews as we always read them. 🌹

 = 1.9.0 =
 * Added more than 5 Modern Badges.